caronc/ha-ultrasync/README.md

 - `ultrasync_zone2state`: The Zone 2 State
 - `ultrasync_zoneXstate`: The Zone X State

+Output sensors also work the same way and only load what is detected:

+- `ultrasync_output1state`: The Output 1 State
+- `ultrasync_output2state`: The Output 2 State
+- `ultrasync_outputXstate`: The Output X State

-The attributes read from the hub are associated with each Detected Zone and Area; so you can rename them to something more appropriate if you feel the need.
+The attributes read from the hub are associated with each Detected Zone, Area and Output; so you can rename them to something more appropriate if you feel the need.

-There are several states each sensor can be at, but usually they will be one of the following: `Unknown`, `Ready`, `Not Ready`, `Armed Stay`, and `Armed Away`.
+There are several states each Zone and Area sensor can be at, but usually they will be one of the following: `Unknown`, `Ready`, `Not Ready`, `Armed Stay`, and `Armed Away`.
 The `Unknown` state is assigned to sensors that are not reporting; they usually sit in the spots of the Area's you're not monitoring.

+The state of Output sensors will ALWAYS remain `0` whether it has been turned on or off.
+This is normal, the Output sensor simply acts as an entity to activate the `switch` service.

 ### Event Automation